You have no products in your cart

 What does eco-friendly mean?

 What exactly does it mean to be eco-friendly?
-The use of natural, organic, biodegradable, recycled or upcycled materials, manufactured under conditions which produce less pollution.
-The limitation or elimination of toxic products, zero waste design, and local production to result in reduction of the carbon footprint, and products made to last...
+Natural, organic, biodegradable, recycled or upcycled materials, manufacturing conditions which produce less pollution, the limitation or elimination of toxic products, reduction of the carbon footprint, local production, zero waste design, or products made to last...

 These are all areas in which we try to make improvements each season.